Onas07/Bank-Analysis-Project/ReadMe.md

 RESULT:

-1.Middle aged individuals(34-40) have higher estimated salaries,while older adults (81-88) have lower estimated salaries.

-2.Middle aged adults in their productive years tend to have higher earning potential,unlike older adults who are likely retired or semi retired.
+1.Middle aged individuals(34-40) have higher estimated salaries,while older adults (81-88) have lower estimated salaries.Middle aged adults in their productive years tend to have higher earning potential,unlike older adults who are likely retired or semi retired.

 ![](Images/Estimated_salary_by_age.png)